 How can OSINT be used in practice?

-There are two critical sides to the adoption of OSINT in financial services —
+There are two critical sides to the adoption of OSINT in financial services:

 - Doing what matters: Financial institutions have a responsibility to prevent financial crime.
-By taking an intelligence-led approach to AFC, it’s possible to win public trust and demonstrate relevance in an era of increased digitalisation and disintermediation of financial services.
+By taking an intelligence-led approach to AFC, it’s possible to win public trust and demonstrate relevance in an era of increased digitisation and disintermediation of financial services.

 As the financial and reputational cost of breaches in the corporate world grows, companies need to investigate every avenue of risk.
-The best OSINT tools are especially poised to bring a range of investigative benefits to the corporate world, including —

 - Brand protection: Identifying counterfeit networks and unauthorised sellers.